The Moment I Knew Casting Was It For Me

 …plus over a dozen indie features.

-In 2024, I moved to Atlanta to be closer to family—without knowing if my casting career would follow me.
-It took a minute… but it did.
+In 2024, I moved to Atlanta to be closer to family.
+It was a personal shift—but not a professional pause.